cristovao-trevisan/LZW-MATLAB/README.md

 # LZW-MATLAB

-Just run articl.m on MATLAB
+Just run article.m on MATLAB

 compressionTestLZW and decompressionTestLZW may have the word 'test' on them but they work alrigth.